Skip to content

 Parallel mode runs all enabled engines (fmt, style, lint, policy) simultaneously using goroutines.
 This is most effective when multiple engines are enabled.

 Note: fail_fast only works in sequential mode.
-When using --parallel, all engines run to completion regardless of errors.
+When running in parallel, all engines run to completion regardless of errors.
+Pair --no-parallel with fail_fast: true to stop on the first engine that reports errors.

 Engine Selection